-A job posting of any kind is essentially an advertisement, says HRM Kaitlyn Annaert, HR managers must consider basic marketing essentials to make a job post more attractive.
+A job posting of any kind is essentially an advertisement, where the buyer being targeted is your next potential hire.
+Much like when selling a product, you need to consider basic marketing essentials to make your posting attractive.

 Here are some mistakes that may surprise you, and that you are probably making:

 A very common job posting mistake revolves around the lack of attention to the wording and descriptions of a particular role.
 Think about it: You wouldn’t buy a pair of shoes just from someone describing them.
 You want the full details - you want to “try the shoe on for size.”
 The same applies to posting for a job within your company.

 As well, you are not really saving yourself work by using a bland, standard job description you found on Google.
 It needs to fit your organization!

 Starting with a creative job posting will attract the right people, and you know you’re doing it right when candidates click “apply” because they are signalling that they have bought into your product.
 Also, keep in mind that it’s not just the job you’re trying to promote, but the company itself.
 Sometimes candidates have a company in mind, and the job itself is variable as long as they meet the minimum requirements.
 This is very common with new grads.
 They have an idea of company they’d like to work for, so they will often apply to any job they believe they can fulfil.

 Many companies that are experiencing an extended period of growth and are hiring multiple people for one kind of title within the organization feel that leaving up a posting for several months while they fill up the growing department in question will keep efforts efficient.